 Social insurance in Germany is divided into five areas:

-The broschure Social Security at a Glance 2017 of the Federal Ministry of Labour and Social Affairs provides detailed information on the social security system in Germany.
+Information: The broschure Social Security at a Glance 2020 of the Federal Ministry of Labour and Social Affairs provides detailed information on the social security system in Germany.

 Employees are automatically compulsorily insured in Germany, as long as they fall below a certain income level (social security contribution ceiling or contribution assessment ceiling- only available in German).
 Social security is organized by the employer, who calculates the contributions to the pension insurance, health insurance, unemployment insurance, and long-term care insurance contributions on a monthly basis from the gross salary based on the statutory rates, deducts half from the salary as the employee’s share, and pays this to the health insurance company of the insured together with the employer’s share.
 The health insurance company forwards the respective shares to Deutsche Rentenversicherung and the Federal Employment Agency (unemployment insurance).

 Many employees are insured through a statutory health insurance fund.
 The specific fund may be chosen freely.
 From a certain income level (5,360 euros gross/month, in 2021-only available in German), employees may switch to a private health insurance provider.
 Private insurers calculate the monthly contributions based on individual risk.

 Self-employed persons usually have to take out their own insurance.
 For self-employed artists and publicists it is recommended to join the Artists' Social Security Fund (Künstlersozialkasse, KSK).
 Information is available here.

 Health insurance coverage is compulsory in Germany, i.e. self-employed persons must take out private health insurance or – if they meet certain conditions – insure themselves voluntarily through a statutory health insurance provider.